-White House blasts Manchin for lying to Biden after he nukes Build Back Better
+White House attacks Manchin after he nukes Build Back Better

 Ms Jayapal utterly rejected the idea that Mr Manchin had been negotiating with her, Mr Sanders, or the White House in good faith.

-“Today, Senator Manchin has betrayed his commitment not only to the President and Democrats in Congress but most importantly, to the American people.
+“Today, Senator Manchin has betrayed his commitment not only to the president and Democrats in Congress but most importantly, to the American people.
 He routinely touts that he is a man of his word, but he can no longer say that.
 West Virginians, and the country, see clearly who he is,” said the House progressive chair.

 Other House progressives were just as blunt.

 “Wow @Sen_JoeManchin, with all due respect, when you say you’re a no on Build Back Better - is it you?
-Or is it the special interest [money] that powers you?” asked Representative Jamaal Bowman, a Democrat from New York.
+Or is it the special interest [money] that powers you?” asked Jamaal Bowman, a Democratic representative from New York.

 "He's continued to move the goal post.
-He has never negotiated in good faith and he is obstructing the President's agenda,” Massachusetts Congresswoman Ayanna Pressley told CNN.
+He has never negotiated in good faith and he is obstructing the president's agenda,” Massachusetts congresswoman Ayanna Pressley told CNN.

-The Independent has reached out to Mr Manchin’s office for response and to the White House.
+The Independent has conacted Mr Manchin’s office and the White House for comment.

 Mr Manchin and congressional Democratic leadership now face the likely future of dealing with a deeply fractured Democratic caucus in the House in which progressives have little or no confidence in the White House or party leaders to wrangle conservative members of their party and secure commitments from them.